Monish03905/OpsGuard/README.md

 ## 📊 Operations Control Dashboard

-The main dashboard provides a centralized view of operational health.
+The main dashboard provides a centralized overview of the operational state of the platform.

-### Includes
+### Dashboard includes

-* Active incident overview
+* Active incidents
-* Open ticket tracking
+* Open tickets
 * System uptime
-* Log error monitoring
+* Log errors
 * Live incident feed
-* Resolved incident tracking
+* Resolved incidents
-* Total log visibility
+* Total logs
 * Overall system health

-The dashboard is designed as an operational control surface rather than a simple analytics page.
+The dashboard acts as the central control surface for operational visibility.

 ---

 ## 🖥️ Infrastructure & Service Monitoring

-OpsGuard includes a dedicated monitoring dashboard for infrastructure and service health.
+OpsGuard includes a dedicated monitoring dashboard for service and infrastructure health.

 ### Monitoring capabilities